INITIATION OF ENVIRONMENTAL DAMAGE ACTIONS IN CRIMINAL PROCEEDINGS

 Abstract

-The national legislation on environmental damage, regulated under Part Six of Legislative Decree No. 152/2006 (transposing Directive 2004/35/EC on environmental liability), designates the Ministry of Environment and Energy Security (MASE) as the sole competent authority for the prevention and remediation of environmental damage.
-The Ministry acts through both judicial and administrative procedures, with the support of the National System for the Protection of the Environment (SNPA), which provides the necessary technical assistance.
+Italian national legislation on environmental damage, regulated in Part Six of Legislative Decree No. 152/2006 (transposing Directive 2004/35/EC on environmental liability), designates the Ministry of the Environment and Energy Security (MASE) as the sole competent authority for the prevention and remediation of environmental damage.

 Description